Terms & Conditions

 Such errors, expenses, delays, damage, costs, expenses and other results may include:

-- tracking information being delayed or unavailable, and consequent delays or failures in providing that information to the Merchant or End User;
+- tracking information being delayed or unavailable, and consequent delays or failures in providing that information to the Merchant or End User (including organisations, staff members and informants);

 - failure of the Carrier’s system to recognise the manifesting of a delivery even though delivery labels have been printed, and associated Carrier fees;